 The flesh never gets better.
 It never improves.
 As well, our position in Christ never improves.
 Our standing before God in Christ is perfect from the moment we receive Christ.
 That is why we rejoice in Him.
 Even after years of godly living, the flesh is not one whit better than the day we became Christians.
 God can be glorified only by Christ Jesus.

 God is always glorified by what Christ has done, not by what we have done.

 We “rejoice in Christ Jesus” because God is glorified by what Christ did.
 Christians should have “no” confidence in the flesh.
 God did not say “little.”
 No, we are to have less than a little—we are to have none.
 God bypasses it totally.
 God gives us a new capacity, but He never improves the old one.
 He does not squirt perfume on the sin capacity, convert it, or refine it.
 So why should we be in the business of trying to improve the sin capacity?
 Our focus should not be on the flesh, but Jesus Christ and His work.

 Contrary to much of today’s Christianity, which places so much emphasis upon “self-image” and “reaching your potential,” God declares that we are not to trust the flesh.
 On the contrary, we are to reach outside ourselves to trust in, put confidence in, lean upon, and rejoice in the Lord.
 Is self-improvement or the Lord your focal point?

 We are not to rejoice in friends, for they prove untrue.
-We should not rejoice in good grades or business success, because it is not possible to live an ideal life.
+We should not rejoice in good grades or business success because it is impossible to live an ideal life.
 As Paul’s life was filled with trouble, so every Christian will face many reversals.
 An orientation that expects perfection will find it only in Christ.
 All other pursuits of life drop away to those who are Christ oriented.
-A flashlight is no longer needed in the midday sun.
+We no longer need a flashlight in the midday sun.